 While recognising that black people still face discrimination in the wider society, your business can contribute to increasing inclusivity.

 Start by talking to your employees of African descent.
 Ask them how you can make the work environment more inclusive.
 Use an anonymous questionnaire which might encourage people who would shy away from talking directly about any difficulties they might face.

-Then look at inviting black speakers that can talk about Black History and racism in our society.
+Then look at inviting black speakers who can talk about Black History and racism in our society.
 Encourage your employees to take a step forward and become speakers themselves.
 Be mindful though not to single anyone out.
 The last thing you want to do is to make your black employees feel uncomfortably put on the spot.

-What about having a monthly book club in the workplace, and starting it with Black History related titles this month?
+What about having a monthly book club in the workplace, and starting it with Black History-related titles this month?